Annese3908/CyanPrincessAdventure/README.md

 # CyanPrincessAdventure
- A  Galaga/SHMUP Clone based on the funny horse race tests on twitter.com made by Annese Everage for CS-4410 (06) final
+ A  Galaga/SHMUP Clone based on the funny horse race tests on twitter.com

+ made by Annese Everage for CS-4410 (06) final

+ TIME TAKEN: ~5 total days of full focus